 If both reviewers unconditionally accept the manuscript, the journal will accept the manuscript.

 If both reviewers accept the manuscript conditionally and subject to further amendments, the author will be informed to amend the manuscript accordingly.

 If one reviewer accepts and the other reviewer rejects the manuscript, the manuscript will be reconsidered by the working editorial committee.
 At this stage, the manuscript may be sent for a third review so as to get an extra opinion before making a decision whether to accept or reject the manuscript.

-- The Executive Editor sends a decision email to the author, including any relevant reviewer comments and/or amendments to be made to the manuscript.
+- The Managing Editor sends a decision email to the author, including any relevant reviewer comments and/or amendments to be made to the manuscript.

-If accepted, the manuscript is sent for production.
+If accepted, the manuscript is sent for publication.

 If the manuscript was sent back for major revision, the reviewers may be sent the amended version, unless they have opted out of further participation.

-Where only minor changes were requested, a follow-up review may be done by the Executive Editor.
+Where only minor changes were requested, a follow-up review may be done by the Managing Editor.

 The review process commonly takes between 5 to 9 weeks and authors are kept informed throughout the entire process.